Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   A commercially available USB Keyboard is required to run this demonstration application.
 -   Connect the USB Keyboard to the USB Type-C connector \(J202\).
 A USB Type-C to Type-A Female adapter is required to connect the USB device to the board \(This cable is not included in the kit\).
 -   The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.
 -   LED1 indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 **[SAM9X75-DDR3-EB Evaluation Board](https://file+.vscode-resource.vscode-cdn.net/c%3A/H3_USB_APPS/usb_apps_host/apps/hid_basic_keyboard/readme.md)**